 Person resting in peaceful state surrounded by golden light as desires materialize around them

-The Law of Assumption: Neville Goddard's Most Powerful Manifestation Method
+The Law of Assumption: Neville Goddard's Method

 Neville Goddard's law of assumption says your reality reflects your assumptions about it.
 Learn the SATS technique, living in the end, and how to apply his teachings practically.